-"A young man," said the man of readymade maxims, "should learn to say 'no

-"That's right," answered Senator Sorghum, "a man who has the habit of saying

-'no' saves himself a lot of wear and tear

-when people get to asking him to resign."
+"A young man," said the man of ready-made maxims, "should learn to say 'no" "That's right," answered Senator Sor-ghum, 'a man who has the habit of saying 'no' saves himself a lot of wear and tear when people get to asking him to resign. -Washington Star.

-Washington Star.

 "Going to the game this afternoon?"
 "Yep.
 I'm awfully busy, too."
 "Why don't you wait and read about it in the morning paper?"
 "That wouldn't do me any good.
-I'd have to see the game to understand the article."-Cleveland Plain Dealer.
-The milkman scowled.
-"You people make most u people make more fuse about you than any customers I've got," "All we ask," said Mrs. Ferguson.
-"Is that the bottles shall look clean, and that there shan't be any filth on the stopper."
-"That's exactly what I'm talkin' about.
+I'd have to see the game to understand the article."-Cleveland Plain Desier.

+The milkman scowled. than any customers I've got," he

+"All we ask," said Mrs. Ferguson, "Is hat the bottles shall look clean, and that here shan't be any fifth on the stopper," "That's exactly what I'm talkin' about.

 Nobody else kicks about little things like that!"-Chicago Tribune.
-"Policeman Jinks was fired for pernicious activity."
-"Pernicious activity."
+"Policeman Jinks was fired for pernicious

+activity."

+"Pernicious activity?"

 "The same.
-He insisted on patrolling his beat."-Washington Herald.
+He indisted on patrolling his beat."-Washington Herald.

-A chesty delegation reached the White House with intent to correct the presidential views.
-"We'll show him," they said to one another, with confidence. other, with confidence.
+A chesty delegation reached the White with intent to correct the presidential views.

+"We'll show him," they said to one another, with confidence.

-An instant later there was a swish and a thud as of a lusty farmer failing grain.
+An Instant later there was a swish and a thud as of a lusty farmer finding grain.